Coast Guard continues to break ice in Lake Michigan

-The Great Lakes Trader, a 740-foot freighter vessel, rests beset by ice in Lake Michigan April 2, 2026.
-U.S. Coast Guard Cutter Bristol Bay (WTGB 102) arrived to break the vessel free in support of Operation Taconite, allowing it to continue its transit across the lake.
-(U.S. Cost Guard photo by Lt.
+U.S. Coast Guard Cutter Bristol Bay (WTGB 102) breaks ice near Beaver Island, Michigan, April 2, 2026.
+The cutter's ice-breaking efforts were in support of Operation Taconite, the largest domestic ice breaking operation in the U.S. (U.S. Coast Guard video by Lt.
 Cmdr.
 Stephen Nolan)

 |Date Taken: